 The old-school break-ﬁx IT support model often has conflicting business motives.
 Since IT maintenance providers are only paid to fix problems as they arise, they have no financial incentive to keep your network and infrastructure stable.
 Some other drawbacks of this system include:

 - No incentive to upgrade network management tools or automation systems

 - Variable costs (hourly billing), response times and lack of guarantees

 - Increases down time that loses business and revenue

 When Should You Choose ‘Break-Fix’?

-Despite its limitations, your company could opt for a break-fix model if:
+Despite its limitations, there are some cases in which a traditional break-fix service makes sense.
+Your company could opt for this model if:

 - Your budget is extremely limited and you must cut costs everywhere